ChrisAshton/Full-Stack-Nanodegree/Project-1-Submission/README.md

-*this is a submission for a Full-Stack-Nanodegree offered by [Udacity.com](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004),
+*This is a submission for project 1 of the Full-Stack-Nanodegree offered by [Udacity.com](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004)*
- and in no way should be taken seriously...however, if you feel like running
-  with the idea...*

 # Welcome to Fresh Tomatoes